Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: The Hug and Hop kernels

-We now explore the robustness of the conclusions from Theorem \ref{thm:hop_mvn} to deviations from the multivariate Gaussian target by considering a set of targets with position-dependent Hessians. {In practise, to avoid numerical issues with small $||g||$, we use a multiplier of $1/(1+\norm{g}^2)$ rather than $1/\norm{g}^2$ in the variance of the \emph{Hop} proposal of \eqref{eq:hop-prop}.} We consider a target density which is, for each component $i=1,\dots,d$, proportional to the product of a centred logistic density with scale $\sigma_i$ and a $\mathsf{N}(0, a^2\sigma_i^2)$ density.
+We now investigate the performance of the Hop algorithm across a variety of toy targets and tunings.
+This demonstrates the robustness of the conclusions from Theorem \ref{thm:hop_prod} to targets which do not strictly satisfy the conditions of the Theorem, in particular \eqref{eqn.deriv.bounds}, and informs the tuning advice to be given in Section \ref{sec:parameter-tuning}.
+In practise, to avoid issues with small $||g||$, we use a multiplier of $1/(1\infixmax\norm{g}^2)$ rather than $1/\norm{g}^2$ in the variance of the proposal of \eqref{eq:hop-prop}.

+We consider a target density which is, for each component $i=1,\dots,d$, proportional to the product of a centred logistic density with scale $\sigma_i$ and a $\Normal(0, a^2\sigma_i^2)$ density.
 The Gaussian ensures that the Hessian of the log target does not approach zero in the tails of the distribution; the larger $a$ the smaller the contribution from the Gaussian.
 We denote this density by: